vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/longest-increasing-path-in-a-matrix.md

 <blockquote>
 <p>
 O(M * N) <br />
-M is total number of rows in an input array<br />
+M is total number of rows in an input matrix<br />
-N is total number of cols in an input array<br />
+N is total number of cols in an input matrix<br />
 </p>
 </blockquote>